DevSecTop/TF-via-PR/README.md

 - Restrict changes to certain environments with [deployment protection rules][deployment_protection] or `apply_require_approval` so that approval is required from authorized users/teams before changes to the infrastructure can be applied.
 - Ease of integration with [OpenID Connect][configure_oidc] by passing short-lived credentials as environment variables to the workflow.

-## Contributions
+## Changelog

+- All notable changes to this project will be documented in human-friendly [releases][releases].
+- The format is based on [Keep a Changelog](https://keepachangelog.com), and this project adheres to [Semantic Versioning](https://semver.org).

+> [!NOTE]
+>
-All forms of contribution are very welcome and deeply appreciated for fostering open-source projects.
+> All forms of contribution are very welcome and deeply appreciated for fostering open-source projects.
+>

-- Please [create a PR][pull_request] to contribute changes you'd like to see.
+> - Please [create a PR][pull_request] to contribute changes you'd like to see.
-- Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
+> - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
-- Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
+> - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
-- Please [consider becoming a stargazer][stargazer] if you find this project useful.
+> - Please [consider becoming a stargazer][stargazer] if you find this project useful.

 ## License